 7. Customer reviews

 Ensure you have positive reviews and recommendations online on websites or portals that your potential customers may visit.
-If you have positive comments or customer feedback from your customers about your products or services, you may request them to write a review.
+If you have positive comments or feedback about your products or services, you may request them to write a review.
 If they are happy and satisfied, they would be more than happy to recommend your company to their loved ones and colleagues.

 Advantages of using customer satisfaction metrics

-There are several benefits of measuring CSAT metrics; let us look at some key ones.
+There are several benefits of measuring satisfaction metrics; let us look at some of the key ones.

 1. Loyal customers

-Happy customers are loyal customers and a good chunk of your business revenue.
-Consumers always return when the likey a product or service and are satisfied with the offered performance and customer service.
-Using these metrics, you can find out who your loyal customers are and how satisfied your customers are.
-You can reach out to dissatisfied customers to know their reasons and make necessary amendments to make them happy.
+Happy customers stay loyal and increase revenue.
+They always return when the like a product or service and are satisfied with the offered performance and customer service.
+Using these customer satisfaction metrics, you can find out your loyal and satisfied customers.
+You can reach out to dissatisfied ones to know their reasons and take actions to make them happy.

 3. Brand reputation

-Customers with great experiences may talk to their friends and family about their experiences, but customers with bad experiences will definitely talk about it.
-This not only seriously hampers your brand reputation but also business revenue.
+Customers with great experiences may talk to their friends and family about their experiences, but those with bad experiences will definitely talk about it.
+This not only seriously hampers your brand corporate reputation but also bottom line.
 Conducting CSAT surveys can help alleviate some of these concerns as you can actively track these customers and make amends.

-Also, with so many social media channels available at customers’ fingertips, they can easily upload information about their less than favorable experiences or bad customer reviews.
+With so many social media channels available at fingertips, users can easily upload information about their less than favorable experiences or bad reviews.
 You can avoid this with timely actions and take the necessary actions to improve their experience and satisfaction.

 4. Usability and experience

-Conducting Customer Effort Score (CES) surveys, you can understand your customers’ efforts to use your products.
+Conducting Customer Effort Score (CES) surveys, you can collect the quantitative and qualitative data put by your users.
 You can use these studies to ensure you make their lives easier and keep that in mind for future feature rollouts or new offerings.

 We know that all these customer satisfaction metrics and using them to measure CSAT can seem overbearing, but do not worry.
 QuestionPro CX can help you with all this and more.
-The platform has robust analytical tools and other features that help improve your customer experiences.
-Why don’t you register for a free trial to try it for yourself?
+Try CX management software to learn how it can help measure and improve your CSAT score.
+Register for a free trial now!